September 14, 2017

 I went to prison at the age of 16 and served 36 years.
 I hope one day to become a successful entrepreneur.
 I'm grateful to have a second chance.

 The Inside-Out Podcast is hosted by David M. Krueger and is a production of The Inside-Out Center at Temple University in Philadelphia.
 The Inside-Out Prison Exchange Program is an educational program that facilitates dialog across cultural differences and social status.
 It started in 1997, originating as a means to bring together campus-based college students and incarcerated students for a semester-long course held in a correctional setting.
 This educational model has been replicated across the United States and in several countries.
-It has grown into an international network of nearly 800 trained faculty, 30,000 alumni, and hundreds of higher education and correctional administrators, who have sponsored classes over the past 20 years.
+It has grown into an international network of more than 1,000 trained faculty, 38,000 alumni, and hundreds of higher education and correctional administrators, who have sponsored classes over the past 20 years.
 Inside-Out seeks to bring about social change through transformative education.
 To find out more about the program, make a financial contribution, or apply to upcoming Instructor Training Institutes, please visit the website at insideoutcenter.org.